How to Choose an Indoor Table Tennis Table

 • International standard (ITTF):

-How can I tell if the table will have too little bounce?
+✔ How can I tell if a table won’t have too soft a bounce?

-In practice, the thickness of the tabletop is the most helpful factor: 19 mm is universal, 22 mm is more competitive, and 25 mm is top of the line.
+In practice, the best indicator is the thickness of the tabletop: 19 mm is versatile, 22 mm feels more competitive, and 25 mm is top-tier.

 ✔ Is the net included in the package?

-For many models, yes (this is usually stated directly in the description/specifications), but accessories such as bats and balls are not always included – always check the product details.
+For many models, yes (this is usually stated directly in the description/specifications), but accessories such as paddles and balls aren’t always included—always check the product details.

-✔ Do I have to remove the net when folding?
+✔ Do I have to remove the net when folding the table?

-It depends on the specific design – some tables can be folded without removing the net holder.
+It depends on the specific model—some tables can be folded without removing the net holder.

-✔ Can I put the indoor table in the garage?
+✔ Can I store an indoor table in the garage?

-Only if it is dry and without large fluctuations – indoor tables are explicitly stated to be not resistant to moisture and conditions such as sun/temperature.
+Only if it’s dry and doesn’t experience significant temperature fluctuations—indoor tables are explicitly stated to not be resistant to moisture or conditions such as sunlight and extreme temperatures.

 ✔ What does ITTF mean for tables?

-It is a certification used for tables for competition/tournament use (typically in combination with a 25 mm board and corresponding construction).
+It’s a certification used for tables intended for competitive or tournament use (typically in combination with a 25mm tabletop and the appropriate construction).

-Acra is a purely Czech brand that has been providing complete sports equipment for homes and rural playgrounds since 1991.
+Acra is a purely Czech brand that has been providing a full range of sports equipment for homes and rural playgrounds since 1991.

 Follow us on social media